HaitaoMao/HaitaoMao.github.io/pages/Me.md

 **Baidu (March, 2022 - now)**

 I am now a research intern in search strategy department in Baidu supervised by [Lixin Zou](https://www.zoulixin.site/).
-Now my research topic revolves on debias problem on learning to rank.
+Now my research topic in Baidu is Unbiased Learning To Rank.

 ### Education

-**University of Electronic Science and Technology of China  (September 2018 - present)**
+**University of Electronic Science and Technology of China  (September 2018 - June 2022)**

 I major in the software and fortunately be selected as a member of Elite program (the international class).
 And I am among the most excellent students in my academic.